NeneWang/ngo-report/notes/funds.md

 - Try to engage what the communication of the schools to get in rotations.
 - Having them roll ->
 - has to go through the Gnec Network and have studios.

+Manhattan or Aimee in residential address then through GNEC and very access orientation
+- Orientation
+- To shoot
+- to video.

+Working with University Structure

+- Some talking points.
+- I can do wahtever into making a program

+- A board member is saying that she is willing to be an assistant.
+- GNeid
+- What rob is doing.

+## Important Points

+- Making Information with them gain Traction
+-